BWNC-code/PP5-Backend/README.md

 ## Credits and Acknowledgements

 Thanks to my mentors, Jubril Akolade and Chris Quinn for their advice and guidance.
-Thanks as well to the Code Institute team and tutors for their support.
+Thanks as well to the Code Institute team and tutors for their support, the drf project CodeInstitute provides was a guide and starting off point for this part of my project.